Beginner’s Guide To The Theraphosa Stirmi Tarantula (Goliath Bird Eating Spider)

 Size: Adults can grow to reach 10 to 12 inches.
 This is a medium to fast-growing species.

-Life span: Males live shorter lives than females, between 2 and 5 years.
+Life span: Goliath bird eating spiders males live shorter lives than females, between 2 and 5 years.
 Females can live up to 15+ years.

 Attitude: This is an intermediate/advanced tarantula.
 Burgundy Goliath Birdeaters are docile but can be skittish.
 They become more docile as they mature.